 Black Friday TV deals — what to expect in 2022

 As we said earlier, you can find good TV sales any time of the year.
-However, Black Friday breaks all price records and 2021 will be no exception.
+However, Black Friday TV deals tend to break all price records and 2022 will be no exception.

-Best Buy offered two epic sales last year.
-In addition to the aforementioned OLED TV deal, the retailer also had a TCL 55-inch 4K TV for just $199.
-It was groundbreaking then and it's a price we haven't seen once throughout all of 2021.
-We expect Best Buy to resurrect this deal again in 2021, likely on a newer model.
-We may even see a 55-inch 4K TV go for as low as $179, though don't expect it to be one of the newer models.
+Best Buy offered many epic sales last year.
+The retailer had a TCL 55-inch 4K TV for just $199.
+It was groundbreaking then and it's a price we expect to see again in 2022, likely on a newer model.
+We may even see a 55-inch 4K TV go for as low as $159, though don't expect it to be one of the newer models.

 For example, Walmart had an Onn 50-inch Roku 4K TV on sale for $128.
 Onn is an off-brand and Walmart's own line of TVs.
 (Similar to how Insignia is Best Buy's house brand).

-OLED TVs: If you're looking for a premium TV, I think we'll see Vizio's 55-inch 4K OLED for $899 once again this year.
-LG's budget OLEDs may hit $999 as well, but prices won't drop lower than $899 for a 55-inch OLED TV.
-That said, Best Buy offered a lot of OLED TV deals last year, so expect them to offer the best discounts again in 2021.
+OLED TVs: If you're looking for a premium TV, we'll see Vizio's 55-inch 4K OLED for $899 again this year.
+LG's 48-inch budget OLEDs may hit $649 as well, but prices won't drop lower than $899 for a 55-inch OLED TV.
+That said, Best Buy offered a lot of OLED TV deals last year, so expect them to offer the best discounts again in 2022.

 Who has the best TV deals on Black Friday?